-- 8. The instructor was reasonably available outside of class. - 9.
+- 8. A course syllabus containing clearly stated goals or objectives, requirements, due dates, assignments, and a grading system was distributed.
+The instructor provided information concerning his/her office location, phone number, email address, and availability. - 9.
 The instructor was willing to help students learn. - 10.
-The instructor was responsive to students' concerns. - 11.
+The instructor was responsive to students' questions, ideas, and/or concerns. - 11.
 The instructor treated students with respect. - 12.
-The instructor communicated ideas in the course at a level that was understandable to students.
+The instructor was available outside of class and responded to inquiries in a timely manner.